triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 ## Disclaimer

-This is document is not complete.
+This document is incomplete.
 The compiler and library implementation are experimental, so it will likely change rapidly or get outdated.

 The recent work has mostly focused on the more recent AIE++ library so a large part of this documentation is now outdated.

 ## Requirements
   * Recent Linux distribution
-  * Vitis 2021.2 which includes CHESS for AIE
+  * Vitis 2022.2 which includes CHESS for AIE

 # Xilinx AIE Compilation